 U.S. Nutraceuticals, LLC (the "Company") was formed on July 27, 1998, as a limited liability company organized under the laws of the State of Florida, and is doing business as Valensa International.
+The Company is governed by an operating agreement with its members and has a perpetual life.
 The Company is a science-based developer and producer of high-quality botanical sourced products, including nutraceutical supplements, functional foods, general nutrition, and functional cosmetic ingredients.